 A community based-tourism is a way to empower the rural community while fulfilling global market demands.
 The initial focus of the project is to develop Peakniq getaway destination as the anchor and formulating the activity in the destination.

 Supporting this project means you are participating in sustainable development.
-Since 2017, tourism sector is the second largest foreign exchange contributor in Indonesia.
-It creates job opportunity since there will always man power needed to support the operation.
-The farmer can sell their produce to the visitor, means they can get a better price from a direct sales to the end customer.
-Home industry will grow, the women can start their own business such as food stall and waroong or become a snack supplier.
+Since 2017, the tourism sector is the second largest foreign exchange contributor in Indonesia.
+It creates job opportunity since there will always manpower needed to support the operation.
+The farmer can sell their produce to the visitor, means they can get a better price from direct sales to the end customer.
+The home industry will grow, the women can start their own business such as food stall and small shop or become a snack supplier.
 These will help the improvement of local economic and the income tax of Peakniq will contribute to the original income of the village.

-You will also supports eco-friendly initiatives since we are starting to apply it whenever possible.
-Along with the development of Peakniq, the village has started its commitment to protect the environment by planting 3000 of wood and fruit trees.
+You will also support eco-friendly initiatives since we are starting to apply it whenever possible.
+Along with the development of Peakniq, the village has started its commitment to protecting the environment by planting 3,000 of wood and fruit trees.
 It will become a community forest and the location is on the hill behind Peakniq.
 Soon we will start to make our own compost as organic fertilizer for our plants and reducing the use of plastic.

 My name is Weny Kohongia, a tourism enthusiast from North Sulawesi.
 I have lived in 6 cities, which stretches from east to west part of Indonesia.
 This experience has enriched my life and growth my interest in cultural exchange.